 Sedation Dentistry for a Fear-Free Dental Implant Procedure

 For those that have anxiety about going to the dentist, who are afraid of needles or who hate the sound of drilling, Dr. Hecht can help.
-His experience with Staten Island sedation dentistry means he can offer a variety of relaxing sedation solutions, including nitrous oxide (laughing gas), oral conscious sedation, and IV sedation so that the dental implant procedure can be performed without fear or worry.
+His experience with Staten Island sedation dentistry means he can offer a variety of relaxing sedation solutions, including laughing gas, oral conscious sedation, and IV sedation so that the dental implant procedure can be performed without fear or worry.

 Financing is Available